umvirt/ulfs-packages-database/README.md

 - Aufs Linux kerel patch which used by default and allows to make Live CD/DVD/USB is broke NFSv4: [https://aufs.sourceforge.net/](https://aufs.sourceforge.net/).
 - LXC and Waydroid packages are need kernel reconfigure and rebuild.
 - Falkon have issues with sound playback on some videos.

+### Xorg Desktop Environments build roadmap

+Building Xorg Desktop Environments is not simple task.
+In order to increase failover, to reduce complexity and costs packages should be built step-by-step.

+* X
+* LXDE
+* MATE
+* XFCE
+* qt6 (!)
+* qtwebengine6 (!)
+* KF6 (!)
+* falkon
+* plasma (!)
+* KDE_apps
+* !LXQT

+(!) - expensive packages, their building is consumes a lot of time.

+After each step creating backup or snapshot is required to restore after failure.

+If you wish to use ULFS in server you can stop at "X" or any other step.

+If you wish to use ULFS in desktop without Falkon browser you can stop after building "qt6" (Qt6 is required by many applications).

+If you wish to use ULFS in desktop with Falkon browser you can stop after building "falkon".

+If you wish to run applications for KDE you can stop after "KDE_apps".

+### Wayland Desktop Environments

+Wayland Desktop Environments support is experimental.

+You can try to build Weston and Hyprland after installing qt6 package.

+Some additional Wayland packages are need Go compiler.
+You can use precompiled Go compiler [binary](https://go.dev/) or bootstrap Go compiler from GCC with [ULFS Autobuilds](https://umvirt.com/autobuilds/go).

+Also you can play with [Waydroid](https://umvirt.com/waydroid) in Weston.